fortnotes/server/readme.md

 Download and install the project files: `npm install fortnotes`.

 Run the server with `npm start` or `node server/main.js`.
-Now the web client is accessible on <http://localhost:8080/client/>.
+Now the web client is accessible in a web browser <http://localhost:8080/client/>.

 Development
 -----------